nzimman/Lyrics-Classifier/README.md

 - *Pandas* library is also used for saving the data in csv format

 ### Text cleaning
-The goal is to remove from the text punctuation, stop words and pronouns.For this, use the spyCy library (the model *en_core_web_md*) to break the text into tokens, see the part of the speech of each token and find the root of each word (lemmatization) to clean the text.
+The goal is to remove from the text punctuation, stop words (most common words in a langiage) and pronouns.For this, use the spyCy library (the model *en_core_web_md*) to break the text into tokens, see the part of the speech of each token and find the root of each word (lemmatization) to clean the text.

 ### Vectorize